DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture5.md

 $$∆_{C} = N(d_{1}) \: \: \text{and} \: \: ∆_{P} = N(d_{1}) − 1$$

-Importantly, note the following, which confirms the fi rst line of this slide:
+Importantly, note the following, which confirms the first line of this slide:

 $$ 0 < ∆_{C} < 1 \: \: \text{and} \: \: -1 < ∆_{P} < 0$$